-Bills and dockets can have a trending score between 0-100.
+Bills, dockets and committees can have a trending score between 0-100.
 A score greater than 0 means that the issue is "trending".
 The score is calculated based on three factors:

 You can also hover your cursor over the blue arrow to see a more detailed explanation of a particular score: